rahulbansal29/Classification1-/README.md

 20.*Containers*-A container is a software solution that wraps a software process or microservice to make it executable in all computing environments.

-21.*SR-IOV*-The single root I/O virtualization (SR-IOV) interface is an extension to the PCI Express(Peripeheral component interconnect express) specification.
-SR-IOV allows a device, such as a network adapter, to separate access to its resources among various PCIe hardware functions.CIe is available in different physical configurations, including x1, x4, x8, x16, and x32.

 21.*Vertical and Horizontal scaling*
 <img src="https://github.com/raunakkk21/Computing-and-Networking/assets/143111163/c89c4d76-28e1-4a44-b415-aad8e71068be" height="350" width="600">